INFORMATION ABOUT BREXIT

 2. UK nationals whose residence document expires in the period 13 March – 31 October 2020 and need a new one for provision to other authorities and/or purposes non-related to the regime of residence in Bulgaria (e.g. to register a car, enroll in a university, substitute driving license, etc.)

 For the documents that you need to provide, please see the information in the respective sub- section below.

 You have to submit an Application for long-term or permanent residence in the Republic of Bulgaria for UК nationals and their family members (you can find the application at the end of the section about residence), then you will have to follow the steps under item 1.

 3. UK nationals who have arrived or will arrive in Bulgaria during the transition period (01.02 – 31.12.2020)

 You have to come to the respective Migration Office within 3 months after entering Bulgaria but no later than 31.12.2020.
 (We advise you not to wait until the last moment.)

 The deadline where you have to come to the respective Migration Office is the deadline of the validity of your Bulgarian residence document or up to 1 year after the end of the transition period - whichever of the two comes first.

-With a view of avoiding gatherings of many people and long queues you will be asked to respect the above order for coming to the Migration Offices and follow the instructions of the officials there.
+In order to avoid gatherings of many people and long queues, you are kindly asked to follow the above order for coming to the Migration Offices and observe the instructions of the officials there.

 Thank you for your understanding!